Below is a screenshot of the Pricing tab, Admin > Sites > [Select Site] > Products > Pricing tab.

 Every product must have a Price Engine paired with a Site Group before it can be saved.
 You can temporarily pair the Site Group “Everyone” with a simple temporary engine you set up, however, “Need To Do” is a non-functioning placeholder.
 It will need to be replaced with an actual Pricing Engine before a Product can be saved.

-Pair A Pricing Engine with a Group
+Pair a Pricing Engine with a Group

+Step 1.
 Choose a Site Group (Sites > Site Groups) for this product that you want to pair with a pricing engine.
 Members of the Site Group will see prices based on the paired pricing engine.
 A product can have more than one pair of Group and Pricing Engine pairs.
 Different Site Groups can have different pricing available to them when they log in and are identified by the store.

 Note: If all of your site users will see the same pricing you should only need to pair the pricing engine with the "Everyone" group.
 This is an easy way to approach the setup.
 If you have users that need different permissions you can still have them be part of both the "Everyone" group to indicate the pricing to see, while also being in another group that determines their permissions.

+Step 2.
 Choose a pricing engine to pair with the Site Group you chose above.

+Step 3.
 Click the button to "Save Site Group and Pricing Engine Pair"

 Pricing Engine Pairings (by Priority) - This is the list of Pricing Engine Pairings you have saved.
-In the event thta a user belongs to multiple groups priority is given from the top down.
+In the event that a user belongs to multiple groups priority is given from the top down.
 Use arrows to change priority and the X to delete a pair.
 A group cannot be assigned to more than one pricing engine.

 Customers integrating with an External Pricing Service